-This paper is a summary of my Master’s thesis completed in 2013 and considers the types of physical environments that are required to enable effective learning and teaching in respect of a student centred, active and collaborative pedagogy.
+This essay considers the types of physical environments that are required to enable effective learning and teaching in respect of a student centred, active and collaborative pedagogy.
 The paper examines the conclusions of a small-scale empirical research study that investigated the impact of new spatial designs at two universities in England.
 The methodology was mixed and resulted in a set of data from interviews of academic staff and student focus groups that regularly occupied the learning spaces, together with classroom observations and photography.
 A thematic data analysis resulted in conclusions that were intriguing, persuasive and thought provoking.
 It is clear that student’s preferences for their working environment are evolving.

 They require a more informal atmosphere, closer connection with their tutors, more space within which to sit comfortably and sufficient writing surfaces to access.
 There are key social and psychological considerations to understand in order for an effective design and arrangement of learning spaces that encourage and enhance the learning experience.

 I was one of the contributors to The UK HE Learning Space Toolkit has been produced by SCHOMS, AUDE and UCISA to help members from all three professional bodies share best practice and work more effectively when creating learning spaces.
 The authors would like to thank the numerous colleagues from across the professional associations, and others within the wider higher education community, who have contributed to the production of this Toolkit by sharing their experiences and reviewing content.
 It is hoped that this Toolkit will serve both as a practical guide and as a source of inspiration in the design of spaces that delight and motivate students, as well as they meet their functional needs.

 Spatial designs and collaborative learning: an abstract from Masters thesis 2013

 “Exploring the creation of physical environments in higher education that enable effective learning and teaching, particularly in respect of the constructivist paradigm of active and collaborative learning”